Obstruction Of Justice Charges In Miami

 In most circumstances, the obstruction of justice may be punished by up to five years in prison.
 When this crime occurs in conjunction with a federal case, a defendant may face five years in prison or the maximum sentence that could have been given in the trial in which the obstruction took place.

-If you have been charged with the obstruction of justice in Miami, our criminal defense firm can help by building a strong defense against these additional charges.
+If you have been charged with the obstruction of justice in Miami, Beckham Solis, Attorneys at Law, can help by building a strong defense against these additional charges.
 Contact us today to schedule a free case evaluation!